-The 45th Underwater Mining Conference is presented by the International Marine Minerals Society in partnership with the University of Hawai‘i and KIOST (Korea Institute of Ocean Science and Technology).
+The 46th Underwater Mining Conference is presented by the International Marine Minerals Society in partnership with the University of Hawai‘i, and the DeepSea Mining Alliance (DSMA).
 We will continue the well-tested format of the conference, which brings together world leaders from government, academia and industry to exchange information and ideas on underwater mining.

 [ Top of this page ]